 However, Ben and John (the singer) continued to write and perform songs as a duo all through this period and they even managed to release another album together.
 So between essays and their studies they continued to do "mini" tours in Australia and in 1997 and 2000 they toured in the UK.

 After college Ben became an Assistant Minister at St. Andrew's Roseville Sydney for what he describes as 5 wonderful years where he oversaw the evening service.

 Ben enrolled and began a Masters of Ancient History at Macquarie University which watered an already growing interest in early church history, archaeology and the manuscripts of the Bible.
 In 2012 Ben joined a team of archaeologists to dig in Bethsaida, Galilee, Israel.

 During this time he wrote a multi-media Bible background and overview course called The Bible in 3 Hours that he has now run in Sydney, Melbourne, Brisbane, Hong Kong, Belfast, the French Alps and London.

 Out of this course Ben became an author co-writing a couple of books with his friend Peter Downey that are published with Zondervan and are now also available in Spanish and Korean.

 Emmanuel Church and Dundonald Church (both in London)

-In 2004 he and his wife moved to London where he began working for Emmanuel Church, Wimbledon.
-After 6 years as an assistant minister there he moved down the road to Dundonald Church (originally a church plant from Emmanuel) to work as their main evangelist.
+In early 2004 he and his wife moved to London where he began working for Emmanuel Church, Wimbledon.
+After 6 years as an assistant minister there he moved down the road to Dundonald Church (originally a church plant from Emmanuel) to work as their main evangelist from 2010-mid 2012.